 Step 4: Match Transactions

-QBO will display a list of transactions.
-Your task is to compare each transaction against those on your bank statement.
-Check off each matching transaction in QBO.
-It might seem tedious, but think of it as clearing the clutter from your bookkeeping!
+QBO presents a list of transactions.
+Your task is to align each transaction with what appears on your bank statement.
+Check off matching items in QBO.
+Although this may feel tedious, it's crucial for accurate bookkeeping.

 Step 5: Ensure Zero Difference

-After checking off all your transactions, you should aim for a difference of zero between QBO and your bank statement.
-If you find a discrepancy, it's time to dig deeper and resolve any errors.
+After marking off all transactions, aim for a zero difference between QBO and your bank statement.
+If you come across a discrepancy, it’s essential to examine any errors or missing entries.

 Step 6: Finalize the Reconciliation